SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 Bug-out bags have practical applications.

-Once more, we find that having bug-out bags for the family has historical precedent (read Anne Frank’s diary) and modern-day applications as well.
+Once more, we are reminded that having bug-out bags for the family has both historical precedent (read Anne Frank’s diary) and modern-day applications.

-When one resident heard that the National Guard had been activated over the course of the weekend, it was then that he decided things were severe enough to leave.
+Just look at the example of one East Palestine resident.
+When he heard that the National Guard had been activated over the course of the weekend, it was then that he decided circumstances were dire enough to leave.

 “We are getting stuff ready now.
-We are going to go to her [his wife’s] mom’s out in News Castle, packing up clothes and dog cages for the dogs.
-I don’t know if it’d reach way up here, but they’re talking about moving the radius out because there is a danger of it exploding out because the safety features are failing,” the man said.
+We are going to go to [my wife’s] mom’s out in News Castle, packing up clothes and dog cages for the dogs.
+I don’t know if it’d reach way up here, but they’re talking about moving the radius out because there is a danger of it exploding out, because the safety features are failing,” the man explained.

-Had the man had a bug-out bag at the ready, he would have been able to leave.
-No reporter would have ever had the time to ask him questions.
-Why?
-He would have been gone.
+Note that if the man had had a bug-out bag at the ready, he would have been able to leave immediately, with no time to answer questions from reporters.

-For more information on how to ride out some type of CBRN event while staying at home, we highly recommend that you read our take on the subject.
+For more information on how to ride out a CBRN event while staying at home, we highly recommend that you read our deep-dive on the subject.

 Stocking gas masks and filters for your family isn’t so far-fetched of an idea.

-The gas cloud generated by the burning vinyl chloride could quickly prove lethal.
-Do you think that East Palestine, Ohio, residents wish they had gas masks and respirators now?
-An everyday backpacker’s mantra goes something like, “Spend the money when you’re not in the woods.”
+When the gas cloud generated by the burning vinyl chloride loomed over East Palestine, Ohio, it's a certainty that residents wished they had a gas mask on hand.
+As the backpacker’s mantra goes: “Spend the money when you’re not in the woods.”

-In short, when you’re in the woods, you wish you had spent that extra $50 for the upgraded sleeping pad with a better R-value.
-But by the time you’re in the woods, well, you’re in the woods.
+In other words, when you’re out camping, you'll wish you had spent that extra fifty bucks for an upgraded sleeping pad with a better R-value.
+But by the time you’re in the woods—well, you’re in the woods.

 (Image courtesy of twitter.com)

-If you have come to the same conclusion, we highly recommend you look at our package deals.
-These kits will get you better prepared without breaking the bank in the process.
+If you have come to the same conclusion, we highly recommend you look at our package deals, as these kits will get you better prepared without breaking the bank in the process.

-First would be our Military Gas Mask and NBC Survival Kit.
-Here, you’ll get a military-grade gas mask (either our CM-6M or our CM-7M.
-You decide.), a drop leg pouch to put your mask in, one of our NBC-77 filters, a canteen, and a box of Thyrosafe.
+The first option is our Military Gas Mask and NBC Survival Kit.
+Here, you’ll get a military-grade gas mask (either our CM-6M or our CM-7M—you decide), a drop leg pouch to put your mask in, one of our NBC-77 filters, a canteen, and a box of Thyrosafe.

-With this simple grab-and-go kit, you’ll have the thyroid, respiratory, and eye protection you need to survive a host of lethal CBRN events.
+With this simple grab-and-go kit, you’ll have the thyroid, respiratory, and eye protection that you need in order to survive a host of lethal CBRN events.

-(Image courtesy of The MIRA Safety Military Gas Mask and NBC Survival Kit)
+The MIRA Safety Military Gas Mask and NBC Survival Kit

 And if you have kids?

-Then we recommend taking a look at our NBC Kids Survival Kit.
-The drop leg pouch, NBC-77 filter, and Thyrosafe are still there, but you can also get the only mask on the market that fits kids from 2-12 years old.
+In that case, we recommend taking a look at our NBC Kids Survival Kit.
+The drop leg pouch, NBC-77 filter, and Thyrosafe are still there, but you can also get the only mask on the market that fits kids from two to twelve years old.

-A gas mask only keeps you safe if it fits.
-Giving a child an adult-sized gas mask does not protect them.
-For these types of situations, you want to make sure that you can protect your kids.
+Remember: a gas mask only keeps you safe if it fits.
+Ergo, giving a child an adult-sized gas mask does not protect them when it matters most.

 Have a plan for your pets ahead of time.

-As one resident near the East Palestine, Ohio, train wreck noted, he had to get his dogs all geared up for evacuating.
+Think back to the East Palestine evacuee that we quoted above.
+One of the tasks that he mentioned having to complete was getting his dogs all geared up for evacuating.
 (Note: evacuating is “bugging out.”)

-Don’t try to make an ad hoc solution.
+Don’t resort to an ad hoc solution.
 Get your pets the gear they need.

 Have some means of gathering information.

-What if this had happened shortly after a week-long power outage caused by a snowstorm?
+This raises the question: what if this disaster had happened shortly after a week-long power outage caused by a snowstorm?

 There’s a chance this type of infrastructure may not work without electricity.

-People would have seen the massive cloud of smoke, but other than one-on-one communication in person, how would people have known what was going on?
-Would they have all had to wait for the police to show up door-to-door?
-And if things got terrible, would the police even have had the staff (in a town with less than 5000 people) to spend going door-to-door?
+Granted, people certainly would have spotted the massive cloud of smoke, but other than word of mouth, how would people have known what was going on?
+Would they have had to wait for the police to show up door-to-door?
+And if things grew particularly dire, would the police even have had the staff (in a town of fewer than 5,000 people) to spend going door-to-door?

-This is why it’s so vital that you have some means of off-grid communication.
-It would be best if you had two-way radios, the knowledge of how to use them, and somebody else with both of those things as well.
-This is one of the powers of the ham radio.
-In our hypothetical case where the people of East Palestine were also trapped in a major blizzard, ham radio would enable people to know what roads are still usable, what needs to be done, who needs help, and so on.
+These hypothetical questions demonstrate why it’s essential that you have some means of off-grid communication.
+Ideally, you should be equipped with two-way radios and knowledge of how to use them.
+In our imagined scenario where the people of East Palestine were also trapped in a major blizzard, ham radio would enable people to find out which roads are still usable, what needs to be done, who needs help, and so on.

-But, like prepping with specific CBRN survival gear, you have to spend the money when you’re not in the woods here too.
-In short, you must put in the training time well ahead of the disaster.
-You need to have frequencies chosen, knowledge of how to use your radio, some antenna theory knowledge, and standard operating procedures for you and your buddies when it comes to communicating over the air.
+And remember: you have to spend the money when you’re not in the woods, too.
+In other words, you need to have frequencies chosen, knowledge of how to use your radio (as well as some antenna theory), and a firm grasp of standard operating procedures for you and your buddies when it comes to communicating over the air.

-And if you don’t have this in place before you’re “in the woods?”
-Well, you may find that things are much more complicated than they ever had to be.
+And if you don’t have this in place before you’re “in the woods"?
+Well, you may find the proverbial forest to be very dark indeed.

 Have a bug-out plan ahead of time.

-Are we saying this will be the case with East Palestine, Ohio?
+Are we saying this will always hold true?

 Looking Through the Smoke